 Healthy levels of self-esteem are necessary to maintain mental health, boost self-confidence, and have a good, quality life.
 There are ways by which you can address self-esteem issues and boost self-esteem.

-- Find the reason behind why you have low self-esteem and look for things that affect it.
+- Find why you have low self-esteem and look for things that affect it.
 Once you identify the cause, you can address it and make changes to improve your self-esteem.

 - Respect the work you do and understand how important you are.
-Don't put others' needs in front of yours always, and keep track of how much you're helping someone else without taking care of yourself.
+Don't constantly put others' needs in front of yours, and keep track of how much you're helping someone else without taking care of yourself.
 Saying no when you think you have too much on your plate is okay and understandable.

 - Make time for yourself to appreciate yourself and how far you've come.